microsoft/DeepSpeed/blogs/deepspeed-domino/README.md

 </div>

 As Llama-3 405B model training takes 54 days on 16,000 H100 GPUs, the projected communication time can be up to around **25 days on 16,000 H100s**.
-This finding underscore that, despite using latest high-bandwidth interconnects like NVLink/Infini-Band(IB), the communication overhead still remains as a huge portion of end-to-end training time.
+This finding shows that, despite using latest high-bandwidth interconnects like NVLink/Infini-Band(IB), the communication overheads of TP remains a huge portion of end-to-end training time.

 ### TP data dependency analysis

-In traditional TP shown as Figure 5, a transformer layer (either Attn or MLP layer) computation can be abstracted into $X\*A\*B=Y$, where $X$ is input.
+In traditional TP, shown in Figure 5, a transformer layer (either Attn or MLP layer) computation can be abstracted into $X\*A\*B=Y$, where $X$ is input.
 For attention layer, $A$ is attention computation (e.g., multihead-attention) and $B$ is linear layer.
 For MLP layer, both $A$ and $B$ are linear layers.
 An AllReduce is conducted on $Y$ after computation.
 Due to **sequential data dependency on $Y$ between computation (i.e., $X\*A\*B=Y$) and communication (i.e., AllReduce($Y$)), AllReduce($Y$) completely stands out**, thus making TP not efficient in limited communication bandwidth scenarios.

 <div align="center">
   <img src="./images/design-base.png" width="600"><br>